babashka/process/README.md

   ```
   or using the `pipeline` function (see below)

 - `$`: convenience macro around `process`.
-Takes a number of objects, all which
+Takes a number of objects, all of
-  will be stringified with `str` and an optional option map as the last arg.
+  which will be stringified with `str` and an optional option map as the last
+  arg.
 Supports interpolation via `~`.

 - `check`: takes a process, waits until is finished and
   throws if exit code is non-zero.